microsoft/Comparative-Analysis-for-Sustainability-Solution-Accelerator/README.md

 ### Security guidelines
 This template also uses [Managed Identity](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/overview) for local development and deployment.

-To ensure continued best practices in your own repository, we recommend that anyone creating solutions based on our templates ensure that the [Github secret scanning](https://docs.github.com/code-security/secret-scanning/about-secret-scanning) setting is enabled.
+To ensure continued best practices in your own repository, we recommend that anyone creating solutions based on our templates ensure that the [GitHub secret scanning](https://docs.github.com/code-security/secret-scanning/about-secret-scanning) setting is enabled.

 You may want to consider additional security measures, such as:

 * Enabling Microsoft Defender for Cloud to [secure your Azure resources](https://learn.microsoft.com/azure/security-center/defender-for-cloud).
 * Protecting the Azure Container Apps instance with a [firewall](https://learn.microsoft.com/azure/container-apps/waf-app-gateway) and/or [Virtual Network](https://learn.microsoft.com/azure/container-apps/networking?tabs=workload-profiles-env%2Cazure-cli).

-* For additional information, please refere to [Security.md](./Deployment/docs/Security.md).
+* For additional information, please refer to [Security Page](./Deployment/docs/Security.md).
 <br/>

 ### Frequently asked questions